 Just read what it says.
 It does not say, "No one can believe in me unless the Father who sent me gives him faith."
-So it isn't even a proof-text.
+So, it isn't even a proof-text.

-First, go back and read all of John chapter 6, the whole saga from the feeding of the 5000 on, them catching up to him after he walked across the Sea of Galilee, them wanting to see another miracle, get fed like with the manna in the time of Moses, etc., all the way to where they all just walk off because they said that what Jesus was saying was a "hard saying."
+First, go back and read all of John chapter 6, the whole saga from the feeding of the 5000 on, their catching up to him after he walked across the Sea of Galilee, their wanting to see another miracle, get fed like with the manna in the time of Moses, etc., all the way to where they all just walk off because they said that what Jesus was saying was a "hard saying."